Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Case Study: Physically Accurate Beam- and Null-Forming with an RRA

 For~$u\in[U]$, let~$\vect{e}_u$ be the~$u$th column of the identity matrix~$\mat{I}_U$.
 We now introduce the following quasi-power\footnote{We use ``quasi-power'' because one can informally interpret the \mbox{in~\eqref{eq:defi_P_signal}--\eqref{eq:defi_P_3_3_party}} defined terms as power metrics, even though they do not represent a physical power.} terms:

-Here,~$G_\up{REMS}$ is the REMS gain (see~\fref{defi:REMS_transmitting_gain}) of the RRA when the impedance values~$\mat{Z}_\up{R}$ in the argument of the quasi-power terms are used for the reconfigurable impedances\footnote{The effect of the argument~$\mat{Z}_\up{R}$ is not shown explicitly to simplify notation.}.
+Here,~$G_\up{REMS}$ is the REMS gain (see~\fref{defi:REMS_transmitting_gain}) of the RRA when the impedance values~$\mat{Z}_\up{R}$ in the argument of the quasi-power terms are used for the reconfigurable impedances\footnote{The effect of the argument~$\mat{Z}_\up{R}$ onto the REMS gain is not shown explicitly to simplify notation.}.
 The optimization problem underlying our algorithm can now be stated as follows:

 Informally,~\eqref{eq:defi_P_signal}--\eqref{eq:optimization_problem} can be interpreted as the algorithm jointly optimizing the impedances~$\mat{Z}_\up{R}$ and the precoding matrix~$\mat{T}$ to minimize the ratio of the minimum received signal power at the~$U$ primary users to the sum of the maximal interference power at the~$U$ primary users and the maximal power radiated in the direction of the~$I$ secondary users.